melowntech/workshop/tutorials/frontend/corine.rst

 JavaScript code
 ---------------

-The code is straight forward and can be downloaded from :download:`srcs/corine.js`, you have to initialize the browser with two
+The code is straightforward and can be downloaded from :download:`srcs/corine.js`, you have to initialize the browser with two
 parameters: